 OpenSSL Windows Installer: Simplifying Installation

 Deploying OpenSSL on both Windows 10 and Windows 11 has become more accessible, and this guide outlines a straightforward method for installation.
-Leveraging the Windows Package Manager, users can streamline the installation process with ease.
+Whether you're setting up a local development environment or configuring a Windows dedicated server leveraging the Windows Package Manager can streamline the installation process with ease.
+This approach ensures that OpenSSL is installed quickly and correctly, providing a solid foundation for secure communications and other cryptographic needs.

 To initiate the install OpenSSL Windows 10 process, press the Windows-logo+R keys simultaneously to open the ‘Run’ dialog box, then type ‘cmd’ and select OK.
 Alternatively, you can press the Windows key, search for ‘cmd’, and select the command prompt icon from the search results.